timayres/3DL_scripts/README.md

 When you use the 3DP apps they will prompt you for this metadata if it is needed but is not found; it is added to all output files automatically.
 You can also easily add it to your files with the 3DP_rename app.

 ##Units
 Model units are assumed to be in mm.
 This is true even if the file type specifies the units (such as X3D files, which are defined to be in meters).
-These units are reflected in the output of all measurements (such as length, area & volume), although in practice all operations are unitless.
+These units are reflected in the output of all measurements (length, area & volume), although in practice all operations are unitless.

 ##Supported file types
 The following two file types and options are primarily supported: